SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

    - **sessionExpiration** is the time (in seconds) that defines the session expiry of the SAP Customer Data Cloud session.
 This should match with the session expiration time of the OAuth Client to ensure that both the Customer Data Cloud session and the SAP Commerce Cloud token live for the same time.

 3. Build and start the storefront app to verify your changes.

+## SAP Customer Data Cloud Integration within native Spartacus UI (without CDC Screensets)

+Starting from Spartacus 5.0, SAP Customer Data Cloud Integration supports native UI integration without the use of CDC Screensets.

+The following screens are implemented using CDC SDK:
+- Login
+- Registration
+- Forgot Password

+No additional configurations are needed.
+The integration is enabled by default when SAP Customer Data Cloud is installed.